sagnik1-patra/Public-Distribution-System-PDS-Leakage-Optimization-Analyzer/README.md

 Built an AI-powered system to detect and optimize inefficiencies in India’s Public Distribution System using Machine Learning and bio-inspired algorithms, improving predictive performance and generating actionable insights.

 📬 Contact

-For collaboration or opportunities:
-📧 [Add your email]
+📧 Email: Add your email
-🔗 [Add LinkedIn]
+🔗 LinkedIn: Add your profile link
+⭐ Support

-⭐ If you found this useful

-Give it a ⭐ on GitHub!
+If you found this project useful, give it a ⭐ on GitHub!